US: Gunman accused of carrying out Parkland school shooting pleads guilty | DW | 20.10.2021

 Nikolas Cruz pleaded guilty to murder on Wednesday over the 2018 high school massacre in Parkland, Florida, that left 17 people dead.

-A dozen relatives of the victims from the masscare that took place at Marjory Stoneman Douglas High School were in the Florida courtroom to hear Cruz enter his pleas.
+A dozen relatives of the victims from the masscare that took place at Marjory Stoneman Douglas High School heard Cruz enter his pleas via Zoom.

 Cruz, now 23, apologized for his actions, saying, "I'm very sorry for what I did.
 I can't live with myself sometimes."